 Current drug use

-Overall heroin use declined, with 65% of participants using heroin in the preceding six months and 15% using it daily (p<0.05).
-Two in five participants reported heroin as the drug most often injected.
+Heroin: Heroin use was stable, with 65% of participants using heroin in the preceding six months.
+Amongst those who recently used heroin, median use was 72 days, with about one in five using daily.
+Almost half of participants (47%) reported heroin as the drug most often injected.
 Use of homebake remained low.

-In 2011, 71% of participants reported use of methamphetamines in the previous six months compared with 59% in 2010.
-The proportion of participants using each of the four forms of methamphetamine in the previous six months was crystal 50%, speed 40%, base 37%, and liquid 6%.
-Methamphetamine was the drug of choice for 17% of participants, and 34% reported that it was the drug most often injected in the past month.
+Methamphetamine: Use of methamphetamines in the previous six months decreased from 71% in 2011 to 53% in 2012 (p<0.05).
+The proportion of participants using each of the four forms of methamphetamine in the previous six months was crystal 44%, speed 30%, base 21%, and liquid 5%.
+Methamphetamine was the drug of choice for 20% of participants, and 26% reported that it was the drug most often injected in the past month.

-As in previous years, the majority of participants had used cannabis in the preceding six months, with 42% of participants using it daily.
-Hydro continued to be used more often than bush.
+Cannabis: As in previous years, the majority of participants (70%) had used cannabis in the preceding six months, with 40% using it daily.
+Hydro continued to be used more often than bush; cones more often than joints.

-Use of pharmaceutical stimulants (e.g. dexamphetamine and methylphenidate) in the previous six months was rare (4%), as was use of inhalants (4%).
+Illicit use of pharmaceutical stimulants (e.g. dexamphetamine and methylphenidate) in the previous six months was rare (3%), as was use of inhalants (2%).

 Drug market: Price, purity, availability and purchasing patterns

-Price of heroin was consistent with previous years at $400 per gram and $50 per cap, and was readily available.
-Purity was generally reported as medium or low, but one in five considered that it fluctuates.
-Most participants purchased heroin from a known dealer or friends, with 63% of purchases occurring at an agreed public location.
+Heroin: Price of heroin was consistent with previous years at $400 per gram and $50 per cap.
+Purity was generally reported as low or medium, with mixed ratings on whether purity had recently changed.
+Heroin was rated as readily available by most, but 25% rated availability as difficult.
+Two-thirds of participants last purchased from a known dealer, and half had made their last purchase at an agreed public location.

-Most of the participants who commented on the methadone market considered price to be stable.
-The median price of a milliliter was $1.
-Over half rated access as difficult, with most regarding accessibility as stable.
-Methadone was most likely to have been purchased from a friend, and the purchase place to have been a public location.
+Methadone: Most of the participants who commented on the methadone market considered price to be stable, with a median price of one millilitre being $1.
+There was no consistency about availability, although most did not consider there had been recent changes in availability.
+Methadone was most likely to be purchased from a friend, and the place of purchase to be a public location.

-Price and availability was usually regarded as stable, with the median price of 2 milligrams being $15 and 8 milligrams $30.
+Buprenorphine: Price and availability of buprenorphine was generally considered stable, with the median price of 2 mg reported as $10 and 8 mg as $35.

-The price of 100 milligrams of morphine was around $60, with price considered to be generally stable or increasing.
+Morphine: The median price for 100 milligrams of morphine was $70 for MS Contin© and $60 for Kapanol©, with price changes generally rated as stable or increasing.
 MS Contin® was the most common brand of morphine used, followed by Kapanol®.
-Morphine was reported as readily available and was obtained from a variety of source people and venues.
+Morphine was mostly rated as readily available and was obtained from a variety of source people at various locations.

 Health-related trends associated with drug use